 Gainesville Florida is a small city, boasting a population of 124,354 (247,336 countywide) as of the 2010 Census.

-The University of Florida and Shands Hospital at UF are Gainesville’s largest employers.
-Other top area employers in Gainesville Florida include CH2MHill, Alachua County Public Schools, City of Gainesville, and Nationwide Insurance.
+The University of Florida and UF Health Shands Hospital are Gainesville’s largest employers.
+Other top area employers in Gainesville Florida include Santa Fe College, City of Gainesville, Info Tech, Alachua County Public Schools, City of Gainesville, and Charles Perry Partners.

 Kids in Gainesville and surrounding communities attend Alachua County Public Schools.
 The Alachua County Public Schools website includes tons of helpful information for parents, including links to each school within the Alachua County Public Schools system, the school calendar, how to register your child for school, and more.

-Depending upon where you live in Alachua County, your electricity will be provided by Clay Electric, Gainesville Regional Utilities (GRU), or Progress Energy.
+Depending upon where you live in Alachua County, your electricity will be provided by Clay Electric, Gainesville Regional Utilities (GRU), or Duke Energy.

-Water and natural gas are provided by either GRU or Progress Energy, again depending upon where you live.
+Water and natural gas are provided by either GRU or Duke Energy, again depending upon where you live.